 Q2.
 What is a ‘subnet’?

 Ans.
-A ‘subnet’ is a generic term for a section of a large network, usually separated by a bridge or a router.
+A ‘subnet’ is a generic term for a section of an extensive network, usually separated by a bridge or a router.

 Q3.
 What is DNS?